divine-ray/Servilia/Beings/Characters and People/Thylyian/High Engineer Kzhan II.md

   - Mekhanites
 ---

-Descendant of the Kzhan family, who have been providing High Engineers since the Second War.
+Descendant of the [[Kzhan]] family, who have been providing High Engineers since the Second War.

-High-Ranking Mekhanite who invented the concept of steam-propelled projective weapons, also known as steam gun.
+High-Ranking [[Followers of Mekhane|Mekhanite]] who invented the concept of steam-propelled projective weapons, also known as steam gun.

 Blazing orange hair and beard, commonly described as maniacally friendly.